 Me & Society

 Me & Society is the stage of the journey where the participants get to explore the society they live in and how they relate to it.

 These are the very final sessions of the journey which aim to acknowledge the achievement of the participants who completed the program and became Agents4Change by completing their community action.

-- Is an experiential, peer-led approach with proven success in building confidence
+- Is an experiential, peer-led approach with proven success in changing behaviour

 - Consists of a minimum of 12 sessions delivered in the course of three to five months.
 The curriculum targets 10 to 24-year-olds but is customised age-appropriately based on the context.